DFCA: Decentralized Federated Clustering Algorithm: Decentralized Federated Clustering Algorithm

 \section{Decentralized Federated Clustering Algorithm}

-Decentralized Federated Clustering Algorithm (DFCA) starts with initialization of the model parameters and then iterates three steps: (1) Cluster Assignment, (2) Local Updates, and (3) Decentralized Aggregation.
-Steps (1) and (2) are similar to existing clustered FL algorithms (\cite{IFCA, lin2025fedspd, ClusterFLsurvey}).
+DFCA starts with initialization of the model parameters and then iterates three steps: (1) Cluster Assignment, (2) Local Updates, and (3) Decentralized Aggregation.
+Steps (1) and (2) are similar to existing training loss based, client-side clustered FL algorithms (\cite{IFCA, lin2025fedspd, ClusterFLsurvey}).
 Step (3) enables decentralized learning.